interlay/interlay.github.io/docs/collator/guide.md

-# Setting up a Collator
+# Setting up a Collator and Full-Node

 Running a collator or full-node will allow you to sync and verify the integrity of the interBTC bridge.
 To get started, follow this guide.